GStreamer/gstreamer/markdown/frequently-asked-questions/dependencies.md

 other dependencies are optional.

-In closing, let's rephrase the question to “Why are you giving me so many choices and such a rich environment ?”
+In closing, let's rephrase the question to “Why are you giving me so many choices and such a rich environment?”

 ## Is GStreamer X11 independent?
 Can it be used headless?